TanmayWINTR/MLProject/README.md

 ## Insights and Conclusions

 Through detailed analysis, the project reveals compelling insights into academic performance dynamics.
-Preliminary findings underscore the significant influence of factors such as parental education level and lunch type on a student's math performance.
+Preliminary findings underscore the significant influence of factors such as parental education level and lunch type on a student's performance.
 These insights hold potential value for educators, policymakers, and parents, offering data-backed strategies to enhance student outcomes.

-## License

-*Note: If applicable, mention the license.*